 Couchbase Capella stood out with a latency of about 1 ms on 6-, 9-, and 18-node clusters, and a latency of 2.67 ms on 3 nodes.
-Amazon DynamoDB had a latency of around 6 ms on every cluster type.
-Redis Enterprise Cloud had a stable latency of about 5 ms, which decreased to 4.15 ms on an 18-node cluster.
-It also showed significant improvement in throughput only on an 18-node cluster.
 The latency of MongoDB Atlas decreased continuously from 25.67 ms on 3 nodes to 8 ms on an 18-node cluster.
-However, among other databases, MongoDB had worse results.
-Nonetheless, it demonstrated the most growth with a cluster's expansion from 3 to 18 nodes, with a 3x reduction in latency and a 3x increase in throughput.
-All the databases showed stable results without failed operations compared to Amazon DynamoDB.
+MongoDB Atlas had worse results, nonetheless, it demonstrated the most growth with a cluster's expansion from 3 to 18 nodes, with a 3x reduction in latency and a 3x increase in throughput.